 Talent resuspending the pellet.

 Talent placing the sample on the heat block.
+Videographer: Obtain multiple usable takes because this shot will be reused in 2.5.2.

 Talent putting the sample in the freezer.
 Videographer: Obtain multiple usable takes because this shot will be reused in 2.5.3.

-To prepare DNA templates from presumptive Salmonella cultures, transfer 500 microliters of the overnight culture to a microcentrifuge tube [1] and heat it in a 100-degree Celsius heat block for 10 minutes [2].
-Afterwards, cool the DNA isolate to room temperature and store it at -20 degrees Celsius [3].
+The second type of sample for this LAMP assay comes directly from presumptive Salmonella cultures.
+To prepare DNA templates, transfer 500 microliters of an overnight Salmonella culture to a microcentrifuge tube [1] and heat it in a 100-degree Celsius heat block for 10 minutes [2].
+Afterwards, cool the DNA sample to room temperature and store it at -20 degrees Celsius [3].

 Talent transferring overnight culture to a microcentrifuge tube.

-Talent putting the tube on a heat block.
+Use 2.4.4.

 Use 2.4.5.

 Assembly of a LAMP Reaction